 If your tire checks at least two of the above, the time for replacement has arrived.
 If it doesn’t, then you’re good to go.

-Whatever the case may be, practising precaution and keeping required items with you at all times is the best way to go when you’re on the road (or in the case of UTV tires, off the road?)
+Whatever the case, practicing precaution and keeping required items with you at all times is the best way to go when you’re on the road (or, in the case of UTV tires, off the road.)